-The IIPImage server natively supports several image request protocols: IIP (Internet Imaging Protocol), Zoomify and Deepzoom.
+The IIPImage server natively supports several image request protocols: IIP (Internet Imaging Protocol), IIIF (The International Image Interoperability Framework), Zoomify and Deepzoom.
 They can all be used on the same server and image and allow various clients to interface simultaneously with IIPImage.
 IIP is the most feature-rich protocol allowing not only tile-based access, but also the export of resized images or regions, and allows real-time image processing to be carried out.
-Zoomify and Deepzoom give access to tiles only.
+IIIF also allows the export of regions, while Zoomify and Deepzoom give access to tiles only.

 Internet Imaging Protocol

-The protocol for communication between the client and server is based on the Internet Imaging Protocol (though the server also supports the Deepzoom and Zoomify protocols – see below for more details).
+The protocol for communication between the client and server is based on the Internet Imaging Protocol.
 This protocol was initially developed by the now defunct DIG (Digital Imaging Group) consortium to allow high resolution images to be easily streamed over the internet.
 The protocol is a simple RESTful-like request-reponse protocol allowing access to individual tiles, processing commands, image views or image metadata.
 It is designed around tiled multi-resolution formats such as TIFF or JPEG2000 and enables flexible URL-based access to both tiles and image regions.

 Using this protocol allows the IIPImage server and clients to inter-operate with other IIP-based client-server systems.
 The IIPImage server supports the main subset of the full protocol (version 1.0.5) and, in addition, several extensions to handle complex image types such as 3D object sequences, multispectral images and surface elevations etc.